 One thing that struck me as I drove from Conya (Iconium) to Pisidia Antioch and then along the southern coast of Turkey was just how rugged the terrain is.
-The road wound through high mountain passes and descended into pleasant valleys that had yet to embrace the industrial revolution.
+The road wound through high mountain passes and descended into pleasant valleys that seemed to have been passed by in the rush to industrialize.

-Paul delivered several sermons in the synagogue at Antioch which are preserved for us in the 13th chapter of Acts.
-The apostles went on from Antioch to Iconium and then to Lystra where, in response to the healing of a crippled man, the people declared, “The gods have come down to us in the likeness of men!”
+Paul delivered several sermons in the synagogue at Antioch (Acts 13).
+Many received the news with joy but some among the Jews stirred up the “devout women of high standing and leading men of the city” against the apostles.
+So they departed Antioch for Iconium and then Lystra, where, in response to the healing of a crippled man, the people declared, “The gods have come down to us in the likeness of men!”
 This was, of course, the very claim the Roman emperors made for themselves.

 To fly down and change your own form to the frame